 Transferring a balance can be a great way to repay debt more efficiently.
 Even though there will be a balance transfer fee (typically around 3% of the amount you are transferring), the savings you can make should far outweigh this one-off charge.

 But, before applying for that shiny new 0% balance transfer credit card, you need to ask: "where do I want my debt to be in a year's time?"

 If you transfer a balance and only make the minimum payment each month, you will be making bigger inroads into your debt than on a standard credit card.
 However, you should really aim to repay over and above the minimum to make the very most of the 0% rate.

 Lenders can offer such good balance transfer deals because they know that a lot of people won't clear their debt before the end of the 0% period.
-Once the introductory balance transfer period ends, your debt then goes on to the lender's standard rate of interest – this can be around the 19% mark, or higher!
+Once the introductory balance transfer period ends, your debt goes on to the lender's standard rate of interest – this can be around the 19% mark, or higher!